sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_visualizations.rst

    * - Charts
      - Description
    * - Line
      - Perfect for series of data points to form a continuous line.
-Example - Represent Daily sales data.
    * - Bar
      - Bar charts are a fundamental visualization for comparing values between groups of data.
 Best way to represent Categorical data.
    * - Scatter